 Next Branch Meeting

-Details of the AGM 2021 will be posted here as soon as they become available.
+The summer meeting of the branch will take place on Tuesday, May 31st 2022.
+Details of the AGM will be published here as soon as they become available.

 Together Again - in Person! - Killarney Outing, Oct 14th, 2021

 Kerry Branch, held their AGM and dinner at the Brehon Hotel, Killarney on Thursday 5th ofnDecember.
 Killarney Parish Administrator, Fr Kieran O’Brien also said a mass in honour of deceased members.

 Below is a gallery of photos taken at the event.
 (All photos courtesy of Eamonn Keogh.)

 In order to enlarge a photo, simply click on it!

 At the Retired Teachers’ Association of Ireland (RTAI) Kerry Branch AGM and dinner in The Brehon Hotel,Killarney were from left, Maireád Uí Bhrosnacháin (Treasurer), Julie O’Connor (Secretary), Mícheál Ó Cinnéide (Leas Chathaoirleach), Brid Cotter, Brian Mangan, (RTAI National Executive Representative) and Kathleen Griffin.

 Retired Teachers’ Association of Ireland (RTAI) Kerry Branch members a their AGM and dinner in The Brehon Hotel, Killarney.